Notice of Nondiscrimination

 Other Uses and Disclosures.
 We are permitted or required by law to make certain other uses and disclosures of your personal, protected health information without your authorization.
 We may release your personal, protected health information:

 Access to Your Personal, Protected Health Information.
 You have the right to receive a copy and/or inspect much of the personal, protected health information that we retain on your behalf.
 All requests for access must be made in writing and signed by you or your representative.
-We will charge you a reasonable fee if you request a copy of the information.
+We may charge you a reasonable fee if you request a copy of the information.
 We may also charge for postage if you request a mailed copy.
 You have the right to electronic copies of your health information when it is stored in electronic format.
 Patients or their legal representatives may request access to their personal, protected health information by completing the Authorization for Release of Information Form. which is available from the Medical Records Department, the Patient Accounts Department, and under Visitor Information on the Summa Health System website.

 Amendments to Your Personal, Protected Health Information.
 You have the right to request in writing that personal, protected health information we maintain about you be amended or corrected.
 We are not obligated to make all requested amendments but will give each request careful consideration.
 All amendment requests, in order to be considered by us, must be in writing, signed by you or your representative, and must state the reasons for the amendment/correction request.
 If we make an amendment or correction that you request, we may also notify others who work with us and have copies of the uncorrected record if we believe that such notification is necessary.
 Amendment request forms may be obtained from the Medical Records Department.